$W$-boson production in polarized proton-proton collisions at RHIC through next-to-next-to-leading order in perturbative QCD: Calculational framework

-To validate our $N$-jettiness subtraction approach for the polarized cross section, we first note that we have confirmed that the NLO cross section obtained using this technique matches exactly the result obtained using dipole subtraction in the small-$\tau_0^{cut}$ limit.
+To validate our $N$-jettiness subtraction approach for the polarized cross section, we first note that we have confirmed that the NLO cross section obtained using this technique matches exactly the result obtained using dipole subtraction in the small-$\tau_{\rm cut}$ limit.
 In order to check our NNLO calculation we investigate the $\tau_{\rm cut}$ dependence of the inclusive cross section $\Delta\sigma$ at NLO and NNLO for $W^+$ production.
 This is presented in Fig.~\ref{fig:taucut} with $\tau_{\rm cut}\in [0.0002,0.5]$.
 The $y$-axis is the relative difference to $\Delta\sigma$ with $\tau_{\rm cut}=0.001$.
-Clearly the logarithmic dependence on $\tau_0^{cut}$ is cancelled between the below-cut and above-cut contributions, as is required when validating $N$-jettiness subtraction cross sections~\cite{Boughezal:2015dva,Gaunt:2015pea,Boughezal:2016wmq}.
-The total cross section is independent of $\tau_{\rm cut}$ when the cutoff parameter is sufficiently small.
-In the remainder of this paper we choose $\tau_{\rm cut}=0.001$ as default.
+Clearly the logarithmic dependence on $\tau_{\rm cut}$ is cancelled between the below-cut and above-cut contributions, as is required when validating $N$-jettiness subtraction cross sections~\cite{Boughezal:2015dva,Gaunt:2015pea,Boughezal:2016wmq}.
+The dependence of the total cross section on $\tau_{\rm cut}$ becomes negligibly small when the cutoff parameter is chosen sufficiently small.
+To check our results we perform a fit of the NNLO corrections to the functional form $ a_0 + x(a_3 \ln^3 x + a_2\ln^2 x + a_1 \ln x + b)$, following the approach in Ref.~\cite{Moult:2016fqy}.
+The result of the fit is consistent with this functional form, suggesting that all leading-logarithmic powers of $\tau_{\rm cut}$ are canceled between the above-cut and below-cut contributions to the cross section.
+The fitted NNLO correction to the cross section at $\tau_{\rm cut}=0$ is $\delta\Delta\sigma_{\rm NNLO}=-2694\pm 8$ fb.
+In the remainder of this paper we choose $\tau_{\rm cut}=0.001$ as default, where the cross section is $-2730\pm 12$ fb, consistent with the fitted corrections within 2.5$\sigma$.
+The difference between the two results is around 1\% of the NNLO correction, which can be taken as a measure of the systematic error in our calculation.
+We note that the NNLO correction is itself only an approximately 5\% correction to the total cross section, indicating that we have few-per-mille control over our result.
+We note that the NNLO power corrections to polarized cross sections are not yet known, and that a detailed derivation of them is beyond the scope of this work.